UthejDalavai/Project_Initialization_Tool/README.md

 # Project_Initialization_Tool

+**Note:** This Project is developed only for windows users.

+add the path of this directory in Environmental Variables to make this work globally.

 ### Download the tool & install:

 > Make a workspace directory which holds all your projects - **ex: "My projects"**